olkone/olkone/README.md

 * 🌱 I’m currently learning about:
     * JavaScript objects
     * Object-oriented programming
-    * Factory functions
+    * Constructors and factory functions
     * Module patterns
-    * Private and public variables and functions
+    * Scope and closure
     <br>

 * 🔗 All of my projects are available at [https://github.com/olkone](https://github.com/olkone)